Review: One Flew over the Cuckoo’s Nest, Old Vic ★★★★

 Dyer has made the choice to cast Black patients against a largely white senior staff, which keenly highlights the power divide between them.
 The pacing drops slightly in Act 1 but picks up beautifully in Act 2 as the protagonist, played by Aaron Pierre, begins to truly understand the power dynamic he is up against as a sectioned patient.

 The full cast inhabit their roles superbly but Aaron Pierre, in the role of McMurphy, must be congratulated for his performance as he begins as a character full of confidence and verve, only to palpably lose that autonomy as the weight of the institution bears down on him.
+Seeing the reduced version of him at the end is both bleak and painful.

 The costumes are necessarily standard-issue patient and ward clothes which site the play in its clinical environment, but subtle flourishes offer the audience insight into the characters.
 For instance, Giles Terera’s character sports a handsome smoking jacket as a dressing gown; this sartorial choice immediately gifts him a more professorial, educated aura that distinguishes him from his peers.